ceditalabs/WebAppTemplate/README.md

 # Cedita Web App Base Template

+**Labs Notice** - This is a Cedita Labs project, and is offered unsupported.
+We encourage external contributions.

 This Template contains 5 base projects to bootstrap any new web application, with default logging configuration, data project, test projects, and coding rulesets/stylecop all preconfigured.

 > **WARNING**: This might crash your VS on first load of the solution.
 This is tracked by Issue #1 and relates to lack of .ruleset or stylecop.json being created in the root solution directory.